Wireshark 4.7.0

 )

-calculate the sum of two times
+Calculates the sum of two time values.

 ◆ nstime_to_msec()